NetzAGs/events/README.md

 This user can then use the web GUI to set other system or event admins and create events.
 S.b. for details on access roles used in this project.

+## Mobile app
+Information on how to build the Cordova-based Android and iOS app can be found [here](https://guide.meteor.com/mobile.html).
+Remember that you need to pass the `--server <host>:<port>` parameter to the `meteor build` command (or `--mobile-server` to the `meteor run` command) if you want the app to connect to a running production server.

 ## Roles
 This project uses the meteor package [alanning:roles](https://atmospherejs.com/alanning/roles).
 Check out its documentation and examples first!